FGMEMBERS/B-52F/B-52F-readme.txt

-I was able to obtain some good performance and approach data from an ex-flyer of B-52s, including the 'F' model, and while the fdm doesn't exactly match the numbers I was given they are only about 5kts out.
+I was able to obtain some good performance and approach data from an ex-flyer of B-52s, including the 'F' model, and while the fdm doesn't exactly match the numbers I was given it is only about 5kts out.

 Currently, YASim does not have support for water injection so this has been 'spoofed' by using the reheat feature.
 The 'dry' thrust